Kidney donation

 Living donor transplants are organized and carried out by the clinic or hospital carrying out the operation.

-Since the waiting list for the Organ recipient is very long, a waiting list that is determined by the German Medical Association based on criteria and factors – who can and should be at the top of the list and how urgently – is waiting in Germany 8-11 years on a redeeming donor organ, here a kidney transplant, Due to organ deficiency through the Decision-making regulations of the German Transplantation Act arise for such a long time for the waiting patients painful path with social consequences, waiting times in Germany that exist nowhere else in the world.
+Because the waiting list for organ recipients is very long, a waiting list determined by the German Medical Association (or associated societies with their guidelines, in this case the German Society for the Advance Care of the German nephrology Society DGfN, with their NTX manual for evaluation before kidney transplantation) according to criteria and factors regarding who may and should be on the list and how urgently, the wait in Germany is 8-11 years for a redeeming donor organ, in this case a kidney transplant.
+Due to the organ shortage caused by the decision-making regulations of the German Transplantation Act, this creates long waiting times in Germany, which are painful for the waiting patients and have social consequences, and which are unparalleled anywhere else in the world.

-During this time you will continue to undergo dialysis (this is where the… Concomitant diseases in these patients) and the preliminary examinations must continue to be carried out every year or every 2 years (depending on age), which are carried out by the Medical Association defined Guidelines prescribed rules (with a very strong understanding of care), unless you are taken off the list and are “not transplantable”, i.e. “NT”.
+During this time, you will continue to receive dialysis (this is where the comorbidities in these patients develop) and you will have to undergo the preliminary examinations again every year or every two years (depending on age), according to the rules defined by the Medical Association’s guidelines (with a very strong understanding of due diligence), unless you are removed from the list and are deemed “not transplantable”, i.e. “NT”.

-This Regulate are who are with a waiting patient “NT” leads, in Germany to the extent that it is developed (keep in mind, rules are set that mess around with investigation methods).
-Signs of tumor onset are punished even though there is no suspicion!), that so many patients are waiting on the waiting list due to a lack of donor organs due to legal irregularities in the transplant system, so that patients are then on the waiting list during this long period not transplantable “NT” be explained.
+These rules, which lead to a waiting patient being deemed “NT,” are so extensive in Germany (consider that rules are set that tinker with examination methods that are penalized after signs of tumor onset even though there is no suspicion!) that so many patients are waiting on the waiting list due to a lack of donor organs due to legal unrealities in the transplantation system that patients are then declared “NT” ineligible for transplant during this long period.
 No other European country does something like this!
 What’s wrong here?

 You can do it here, for example. read: